VirologyCharite/vsplit/README.md

 process-chunk --filename sequences.fasta --chunk-offset 341204093982 --chunk-length 170244097555
 ```

-In the above, you use `[...]` markers on your command line as placeholders
+In the above, you use markers in the format `[x]` (for some `x`, see below)
-for things that should be replaced with per-chunk information.
-The full set
+as placeholders for things that should be replaced with per-chunk
-of indicators is
+information.
+The full set of indicators is

     [C]: The (shell-quoted) name of the file containing the TAB-separated chunk offset/lengths.
     [F]: The (shell-quoted) input filename (i.e., of the file that was virtually split).